jagregory/atom-pandoc-preview/README.md

 There are three config settings:

   * `pandoc.cmd` which is the pandoc executable.
 This needs to be on your `PATH`.
-  * `pandoc.args` which are the command-line arguments to pandoc, defaults to `-f markdown -t html5 -s -S --self-contained`.
+  * `pandoc.args` which are the command-line arguments to pandoc, defaults to `-s -S --self-contained`.
   * `pandoc.languages`, a map of Atom grammar names to Pandoc input formats.

 ## Limitations

-  * The styles are quite ugly.
+  * Only has HTML output at the moment
-  * Full page output, including custom stylesheets, will screw with Atom quite significantly.
+  * Limited detection of input formats

 ## Problems with PATH